VA Disability Glossary – Key Terms Every Veteran Should Know

 -

 The Appeals Modernization Act (AMA) was officially enacted in February 2019, and it has reformed the way veterans can appeal decisions made by the VA.
 The law was designed to make the appeals process faster, more flexible, and easier to navigate.
-Under the AMA, veterans can choose from three different review options after receiving an initial VA decision: Higher Level Review, Supplemental Claim, and Appeal to the Board of Veterans’ Appeals (BVA).
+Under the AMA, veterans can choose from three different review options after receiving an initial VA decision: Higher-Level Review, Supplemental Claim, and Notice of Disagreement to the Appeal to the Board of Veterans’ Appeals (BVA).

 -